Court of Final Appeal Building: Construction (1900–1912)

-Construction of the building started in 1900 and it was opened on 15 January 1912 by the Governor Sir Frederick Lugard.
+The Supreme Court building was officially opened on 15 January 1912 by the Governor Sir Frederick Lugard.
 The two-storey granite building is neo-classical in style supported by Ionic columns.
 It is surmounted by a 2.7 m high blindfolded statue of Justice, represented by Themis, the Greek goddess of justice and law.
 This statue was inspired by the one erected at London's Old Bailey.